-An annual \$105 non-refundable enrollment fee (one per family) and \$180 annual supply fee is due one week after your child's placement in the Center is offered.
+An annual \$125 non-refundable enrollment fee (one per family) and \$200 annual supply fee (which will include additional fee for PPE) is due one week after your child's placement in the Center is offered.
 If these fees are not received in this time frame, the slot will be offered to another child.
 A minimum of half of the first month tuition must be received in the office on or before the first day your child attends school.